NCI's Genome Characterization Pipeline

 - The CCG Genomic Data Analysis Network (GDAN) is a diverse team of scientists from 13 institutions across the United States and Canada that takes the raw output of genomic characterization techniques from CCG’s Genome Characterization Centers (GCCs) and performs analyses that transform these big data into biological insight.

 - The GDAN has a wide range of expertise, from identifying genomic abnormalities to integrating and visualizing multi-omics data.

 - The GDAN works in CCG’s Analysis Working Groups and publishes results in scientific journals.

 - CCG’s Analysis Working Groups (AWG)s, collaborative teams of scientists and clinicians, analyze data from the Genomic Data Analysis Network (GDAN) and produce novel analyses, resulting in peer-reviewed publications that advance their fields and spur future research.

 - By bringing data to one location and increasing accessibility, the GDC aims to accelerate the rate of discovery about cancer and facilitate precision oncology.
-Learn more about how the Genomic Data Commons is providing an expandable data sharing platform.
+Learn more about how the GDC is providing an expandable data sharing platform.